uf-icbr-bioinformatics/cellClassifier/README.md

 Amniotic fluid  Amniotic fluid stem cell  4  CD44,ENG,NT5E,THY1
 ```

 Four prebuilt databases are provided in the `databases` directory.
-The source for this databases is the [CellMarker](http://bio-bigdata.hrbmu.edu.cn/CellMarker/index.jsp) website.
+The source for these databases is the [CellMarker](http://bio-bigdata.hrbmu.edu.cn/CellMarker/index.jsp) website.
 If you use any of these databases in your work, please cite the CellMarker paper:

 [CellMarker: a manually curated resource of cell markers in human and mouse](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gky900/5115823).
 Nucleic Acids Research.
 2018.